 German Finance Minister Wolfgang Schaeuble acknowledged on Sunday that it may not be possible to get all 27 EU member states to back treaty amendments, saying agreement should be reached among the 17 euro zone members.

 That can be done very quickly, he told ARD television.

 Sources familiar with the Franco-German negotiations said they were also exploring a deal among a smaller number of countries outside the EU treaty if necessary.
 But progress toward tighter fiscal rules is unlikely to solve the crisis without an effective firewall to ward off market attacks.

 The leaders of two smaller euro zone countries, Finland and Luxembourg, voiced unease about the Franco-German plans because they appeared to bypass the European Commission, which is seen as a guarantor of equal treatment for all member states.

-We don't find this type of system good and I am not too sure if it will get wider support.
+I am not too sure if it will get wider support.
 The disadvantage of this proposal is that it would bypass the EU, the Commission would have a very small role, Finnish Prime Minister Jyrki Katainen told reporters.

 Luxembourg Prime Minister Jean-Claude Juncker, who chairs euro zone finance ministers, also warned against looking for instruments outside the EU treaty.

 In France, Agriculture Minister Bruno Le Maire said euro zone countries would have to give up some budget sovereignty to save the euro from hostile speculators.